Liver Function Tests

 Tests that assess liver function

 Your doctor may do tests to measure certain chemicals produced by the liver.
 These tests can help your doctor check how well your liver is working.
-Tests may measure:

 Tests that check for inflammation of the liver (liver enzyme studies)

 Your liver may be damaged if you have increased levels of:

 An increased level of alkaline phosphatase (AP) may indicate blockage of bile ducts.

 Liver tests are done when a medical history or physical exam suggests that something may be wrong with your liver.

 These tests can also help diagnose long-term (chronic) infection.
 Hepatitis C infection is considered chronic when liver enzymes remain elevated for longer than 6 months.

 If you are being treated with antiviral therapy, you may have liver tests from time to time to see whether treatment is working.